-- 1. Click Add in the .Monitor Resource Definition dialog box.
+- Click Add in the Monitor Resource List dialog box.
 Select the monitor resource type ip monitor in the Type box, and enter the monitor resource name ipw1 in the Name box.
 Click Next. - 2.
-Click Add in the IP Addresses.
+Enter the monitor settings.
+Change nothing from the default values.
+Click Next. - Click Add in the IP Addresses.
 Enter the IP address to be monitored 192.168.0.254 in the IP Address box, and click OK.